Zhengzhou

 - Day 03

 Begin the morning at the Yellow River Scenic Area, the loess slope still soft and the silt-brown plain wide open below the Yan and Huang sculpture.
-Continue east to Kaifeng for the Qingming Riverside Park, with two of the day's strongest Song-era scenes set ahead and a guided snack walk through the period market across the lull.
-A late-afternoon stop at a respected Kaifeng soup-dumpling house closes the day before the return to Zhengzhou.
-For those wishing to extend, the Longmen Grottoes are added as a fourth day, with a morning rail run west to Luoyang.
+Continue south to Xinzheng for a daytime walk through the Yellow Emperor temple and the ancestor-worship terrace, with the evening staged ceremony inside the park set as the afternoon close.
+The evening loops back into central Zhengzhou for the lit walk along Ruyi Lake at Millennium Plaza, with the Zhongyuan Tower observation ring open as the alternative.
+For those wishing to extend, the Longmen Grottoes are added as a fourth day, with a morning rail run west to Luoyang and a Tang-court dinner-theatre to close the evening.

 - Yellow River Scenic Area